-As a consumer and provider of cloud services, he is considered to be one of the few experts on the practical uses of cloud computing.
+As a consumer and developer of cloud services, he is considered to be one of the few experts on the practical uses of cloud computing.
 He also has extensive knowledge about managing and launching both hardware and software products.
-Behind the scenes he has also worked on launching Foursquare in Amsterdam (its first city outside of the US), and was a columnist for the Dutch Financial Times.
+As a co-founder, CEO, and product manager he can share numerous experiences about leading teams at both Google- and startup-scale.

 Robert Gaal explains Karma at CNBC: